 Update: FaceApp has now been updated to add in extra filters, but you'll need to pay for each with the Pro mode.
 Read on to learn all about FaceApp and what new features have been included.

-You may have seen the name FaceApp appear on a series of strange photos in your social media feeds.
-This is the must-download free photo editor app that can entirely change your look with the press of a button.
+If your social media feed has been full of older, younger, and gender-swapped photos of your friends - relax, it's just FaceApp.
+This is the perennially popular free photo editor app that can entirely change your look with the press of a button.

 FaceApp can create some realistic photos of yourself, your friends and your family by changing their gender, increasing their smile or aging/de-aging them.